 Having a lot of love to give is one of (if not the) most valuable traits that a foster parent can have.
 As Mark and Nick say, ‘you don’t just open your home when fostering.
 You open your heart, your mind, and a whole new way of life for all involved.’

-As with most big decisions, deciding to become a foster carer will take lots of time and plenty of consideration.
+As with most big decisions, deciding to become a foster parent will take lots of time and plenty of consideration.
 However, if you can answer ‘yes’ to most of the questions above, it’s likely you’d make a brilliant foster carer!